pulumi/docs/content/docs/reference/programming-model.md

 The `apply` method accepts a callback which will be passed the value of the `Output` when it is available, and which returns the new value.
 The result of the call to `apply` is a new `Output` whose value is the value returned from the callback, and which includes the dependencies of the original `Output`.
 If the callback itself returns an `Output`, the dependencies of that output are unioned into the dependencies of the returned `Output`.

-> _Note_: Several common types of transformations can be done more convienently.
+> _Note_: Several common types of transformations can be done more conveniently.
 See [Accessing properties of an Output](#lifting) for how to access Output value properties simply.
 Also, `Output` itself cannot be used directly in string concatenation as it is not itself the value of the output.
-See (Working with Outputs and strings)[#ouputs-and-strings] for examples of how to more simply work use the two together.
-For cases where these convenience forms are not sufficient, `.apply` is available the most general way to transform one `Output` into another.
+See (Working with Outputs and strings)[#ouputs-and-strings] for examples of how to use the two together.
+In cases where these convenience forms are not sufficient, `.apply` is the most general way to transform one `Output` into another.

 ##### Accessing properties of an Output {#lifting}

-It is common to need to only access some property of the value of an `Output` in order to pass in that property to another `Resource`.
-For example, when using ACM certificates one might write:
+It is common to only need access to some property of the value of an `Output` in order to pass in that property to another `Resource`.
+For example, when using ACM certificates, one might write:

 {{< langchoose >}}